How to Design a SaaS Marketing Funnel That Skyrockets Sales

 • Cost per click – helps you measure the ROI of your paid campaigns

 Middle-of-funnel metrics measure how engaging your content is.
-These include:
+A few of the key metrics at this stage include:

 • Time on page – how long visitors stay on your web pages